 The Modern Raised Dog Bowl is another raised table design that we recommend trying out.
 It’s a bit more complicated than the others we looked at so far and will require quite a few supplies and tools, but it’s highly customizable and will last a lifetime.

-When designing your cat bowl, don’t use plastic because it can leech harmful chemicals into the food.
+When designing your cat bowl, make sure to choose a durable, easy-to-clean material.
+Don’t use plastic because it can leech harmful chemicals into the food.
 Plastic also scratches easily and can allow bacteria to grow.

 When designing your DIY cat bowl, make sure it’s wide enough that your cat can eat without touching its whiskers to the sides of the bowl.
 A wide shallow bowl is better than a deep one.
 When the whiskers hit the side of the dishes, it can overstimulate them, and it will be harder to enjoy their dinner.